notifi-network/notifi-network.github.io/versioned_docs/version-Release/getting-started-with-self-hosted.md

 provide in order to log in and send messages.

-To view your SID and Secret, go to the **Account Settings** page in Admin Portal, then click **Show Sid/Secret** in the top-right corner.
-In the dialog box that appears, copy the contents of the Sid and Secret boxes somewhere safe - you will use these later when you create your server.
+To view your SID and Secret, go to the **Account Settings** page in Admin Portal, then click **Security** tab.
+In the section **Account Keys** you can generate a new SID/Secret pair.
+In the dialog box that appears, copy the contents of the Sid and Secret boxes somewhere safe as the secret won't be viewable again after - you will use these later when you create your server.

 :::warning